 What is the Japanese Tanabata Festival?

-Japan is known for its wonderful festivals and vibrant celebrations, particularly during the glorious summer months, and Tanabata is certainly included in these.
-Tanabata translates to evening of the seventh and is derived from a Chinese festival known as Qixi.
-Although the origins of Tanabata are Chinese, Tanabata became a part of Japan in as far back as the Heian period and is still a large celebration today.
-If you’d like to know more about this famous festival, we’re going to dive into the history and traditional celebrations of this day!
+Japan is known for its many diverse festivals and vibrant celebrations, and the Tanabata Festival is one of the most prominent to take place during the glorious summer months.
+‘Tanabata’ translates to ‘the evening of the seventh’ as it annually takes place on the 7th of July.
+Derived from the Chinese celebration known as Qixi Festival, the Tanabata traditions grew popular in Japan as early as during the Japanese Heian period and are still commonly celebrated today.
+If you’d like to know more about this famous festival, join us as we dive into the history and traditional celebrations of this day!

 Often, these lively and colourful festivals are held in shopping malls and streets, with lots of vibrant streamers and displays.
 The most famous Japanese festival for Tanabata is that of the Sendai Tanabata festival, which is showered in decorations and features a wonderful firework display.
 The largest Tanabata festival, however, is held in Kanagawa, known as the Shonan Hiratsuku Tanabata Festival.

 Since Tanabata celebrations were first introduced to Japan, people began to add their Obon traditions to the day.
 Obon is a Japanese Buddhist custom whereby they honour the spirit of ancestors, and the Obon festival involves the lighting of paper lanterns that are then sent out to sea.
 As a result, some Japanese Tanabata festivals send the bamboo branches down a river or set them alight at the end of the festival.